cs-course/data-center-course/data-center-pre.md

 ---

+## 一些关于先驱的故事

 Barroso was born in Brazil and had a bachelor’s and master’s degree in electrical engineering from the Pontifical Catholic University of Rio de Janeiro.

-In the United States, he did a doctorate in computer engineering at the University of Southern California and worked with processors at Compaq and Digital Equipment Corporation.
-In 2001, he joined Google as a software engineer.
+In the United States, he did a doctorate in **computer engineering** at the University of Southern California and worked with processors at Compaq and **Digital Equipment Corporation**.
+In 2001, he joined Google as a **software engineer**.

 ---

 According to an article in Wired, Barroso had never designed a datacenter until he received this request from Google.
-He came up with the concept of “datacenter as a computer”, building data centres with low-cost components, as we know them today.
+He came up with the concept of **"datacenter as a computer"**, building data centres with low-cost components, as we know them today.

 He comments that **the lack of experience in datacenter design may have been an advantage**, as we questioned almost every aspect of how these facilities were designed.
 Perhaps the most important thing was having **the opportunity to look at the entire design**, from the cooling towers to the compilers, and this quickly revealed important opportunities for improvement.
 Barroso’s idea quickly spread throughout Silicon Valley, among the datacenters of other Internet giants.